 Consent is included on the Confidential Health Questionnaire completed on enrolment, please note this consent is valid throughout your child’s school years, however, you may withdraw your consent in writing at any stage.
 Consent from a parent/guardian is required for:

 All health information is treated confidentially and kept securely in the pupil’s school record.
 There may be occasions when it is in the best interest of the child, that we have a duty of care to share this information, and this may be with school staff, other health professionals and other agencies.

 You may remember attending the local health clinic when your child was a baby to get them weighed and measured.
 It is recommended that this is continued at certain times during a child’s school years.
 It is important as it provides possible early detection of ill health and gives an understanding of how children are growing so we can promote healthy lifestyles and choices and ensure we provide the best services possible.
 Children are weighed and measured fully dressed except for shoes; all information gathered will be treated confidentially.
 No child’s height or weight will be given to school staff or to other pupils.
 A letter will be sent notifying you of the results.

-The Primary Care Trust School Health Service aims to screen all children’s hearing aged 5-6 years in Scarborough.
+The Primary Care Trust School Health Service aims to screen all children’s hearing in reception class in Scarborough.
 Hearing screening allows hearing loss to be identified at a younger age.
 There is evidence that this is beneficial because early detection and management improve outcomes in terms of speech, language and education.
-The test, called a sweep hearing test, it will aim to confirm that your child’s hearing is normal at different frequencies of sound.
+The test, called a sweep hearing test, will aim to confirm that your child’s hearing is normal at different frequencies of sound.
 A letter will be sent home notifying you of the result.
 If the test reveals any hearing problems your child will be either retested in 8-12 weeks to allow any temporary problems to resolve or be referred to audiology clinic for a more detailed test.